Service Discovery

 APPLICATION_ROOT: ""

-Under myproject/servicesdiscovery_file.py
+Under myproject/servicesdiscovery_file.py:

 from pyms.flask.services.service_discovery import ServiceDiscoveryBase